+NVIDIA TESLA THE SHIFT TO PARALLEL COMPUTING AND THE PATH TO EXASCALE

+NVIDIA TESLA WORLD'S FIRST COMPUTATIONAL GPU

-The Tesla 20-series GPU computing solutions are designed from the ground up for high-performance computing and are based on NVIDIA's latest CUDA GPU architecture, code named "Fermi".
-It delivers many "must have" features for HPC including ECC memory for uncompromised accuracy and scalability, C++ support, and 7x double precision performance compared to CPUs.
-Compared to the typical quad-core CPUs, Tesla 20-series GPU computing products can deliver equivalent performance at 1/10th the cost and 1/20th the power consumption.
+Tesla 20-series GPU computing solutions are designed from the ground up for highperformance computing and are based on NVIDIA's latest CUDA GPU architecture, code named "Fermi".
+It delivers many "must have" features for HPC including ECC memory for uncompromised accuracy and scalability, C++ support, and 7x the double precision performance of CPUs.
+Compared to typical quad-core CPUs, Tesla 20-series GPU computing products can deliver equivalent performance at 1/10th the cost and 1/20th the power consumption.

+COLUMN TO A

+DECCE.